ishine/MaAI/README.md

 > 💡 **Note:** By default, the CPU version of PyTorch will be installed.
 If you wish to run MaAI on a GPU, please install the GPU version of PyTorch that matches your CUDA environment before proceeding.

-You can run it as follows. 🏃‍♂️
+You can run it as follows🏃‍♂️
 The appropriate model for the task (mode) and parameters will be downloaded automatically.
 Below is an example of using the turn-taking model (VAP) with the first channel as microphone input (user) and the second channel as silence (system).